AbdSaleh97/my-notes/README.md

 ---

 *Note: The above notes were adapted to fit the context of the technology industry and its unique challenges and opportunities.*

+### In what ways can organizations cultivate a culture of empathy and inclusion to address biases and promote diversity effectively?

+### What strategies can leaders implement to create a workplace environment where individuals feel empowered to challenge biases, engage in open dialogue, and contribute to a culture of diversity and inclusion?